-The specific legislation requiring immunization for entering daycare centers or schools is found in Louisiana Revised Statue 17:170 available at here.
+The specific legislation requiring immunizations for entering daycare centers or schools is found in Louisiana Revised Statute 17:170 available here.

 Although enforcement of vaccine requirements happens within the school system, vaccine recommendations apply to all children, including home study students, for protection in all social environments.

 The Louisiana Office of Public Health strongly encourages age-appropriate vaccinations for children.
 Immunizations reduce preventable death and disability for an individual child, interrupt disease transmission in communities and decreases the number of vaccine preventable disease outbreaks in Louisiana.